Qwant/qwantmaps/readme.md

 The tile server is a combination of 2 great opensource projects:

 * [kartotherian](https://github.com/kartotherian/kartotherian), the Wikimedia stack to have a highly available tile server.
-It is itself based on a number of [mapbox](https://www.mapbox.com/) components.
+It is itself based on a number of [mapbox](https://www.mapbox.com/) components,
 * [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), for their great and flexible tile schema.

 OpenMapTiles makes it possible for Qwant Maps to have an [easy to define/extend](https://github.com/QwantResearch/openmaptiles) vector tile schema.